MeteoSwiss/opendata/docs/c-climate-data/c5-radar-based-climate-data.md

 Select and download **files** manually via FSDI's [STAC Browser](https://data.geo.admin.ch/browser/index.html#/collections/ch.meteoschweiz.ogd-radar-derived-grid).

-⚠️ **Please refer to the information in the info box above to see in which 'items' you can find which files.**
+⚠️ **Please refer to the information in the info box above to see in which items you can find which files.**

 ## Data format